stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 * So much time, momentum and clarity gets lost between the cycle of calls/meetings/emails/reports
 * Founders get overwhelmed with their own learning curve, especially as the company starts to scale, and the personal struggles they are going through often surface too late
-* Strategy and execution evolves fast, and fundamentally avoidable mistakes start to kick in
+* Strategy and execution evolves fast, and avoidable mistakes start to kick in
 * The best and worst of human nature abounds, with no shortage of surprises

 # what would have helped